chengchengx/health_slack_bot/README.md

-# Api.ai - sample webhook implementation in Python
+# Health slack bot - a slack bot using Dialogflow one-click integration.

-# What does the service do?
+# What does the chat bot do?
 It's a weather information fulfillment service that uses [Yahoo!
 Weather API](https://developer.yahoo.com/weather/).
 The services takes the `geo-city` parameter from the action, performs geolocation for the city and requests weather information from Yahoo!
 Weather public API.